 Stalbridge Quarries followed this pattern.
 Quarrying on the estate had been in existence for at least 500 years, quarrying the readily available Forest Marble stone for houses, barns, stone walls wherever the resource was close to the surface.
 However the last quarry closed with the war.
 Comte Guy de Pelet initiated a reopening of one of the old quarries in about 1990.
 The land agents and quarrying consultants only knew about aggregate quarries that fed the industrial construction businesses, and so they did not understand the nuances of small scale artisan quarrying that produced walling stone, building stone and garden walling.
 However having stumbled through planning, we started in 1998 relearning the art of cutting Forest Marble stone.

-Today, architects, landscape gardeners, stone masons, and stone wallers use the different grades of the stone for the walling stone in their houses, cottages, garden, and landscaping.
+Today, architects, landscape gardeners, and stone masons use the different grades of the stone for walling stone in their houses, cottages, garden, and landscaping.
 The exemplary nature of the stone, as well as the way it is cut and dressed by our masons, enables the dry stone wallers, and stone masons to build a very tight jointed, stable stone walls fast with the hard flat stone walling produced by the Quarry.
-It is this stone walling, that is used to build the extraordinary dry stone walls that we see appearing in the countryside today.
+This is especially the case with the dry stone walling that is used to build the extraordinary dry stone walls that we see appearing in the countryside today.
 For smaller projects, the garden walling is used.

-These stone walls, buildings, structures are built with hand crafted stone, rooting the structures to the earth and providing beauty for generations to come.
+These stone walls, natural stone buildings, and structures are built with hand crafted stone, rooting the structures to the earth and providing beauty for generations to come.